Find links and resources for Datacoves, your hub for data management and analytics!

 producer_dag()

-, keeping your code clean and consistent across projects.🎉
+Now you can reference CSV_DATASET in your DAG's schedule or as a task outlet, keeping your code clean and consistent across projects.🎉

 You can visualize your Datasets as well as events triggered by Datasets in the Airflow UI.
 There are 3 tabs that will prove helpful for implementation and debugging your event triggered pipelines: